Dhara-95/CV/README.md

 - **Tech Events** - Enjoy attending Tech events, which provide the opportunity to network with other developers and to learn about the technological challenges faced by different sectors from industry professionals.
 Some recent events I have attended include the [BBC Tech Meetup](https://www.bbc.co.uk/programmes/articles/7jg6vMR6tmpcDwnCRJfW11/bbc-tech-meetup-16-09-20-iot-adoption-beeb-and-switching-careers-to-product), [TechTree’s ‘Show & Tell’ Series](https://hopin.to/events/techtree-show-tell-seedcamp-edition) and the October 2020 [LRUG talk](https://lrug.org/).

 - **Blogging** - Started documenting my learning and job hunting experiences on my [blog](https://medium.com/@dhara.patel95).

-- **Fitness** - Recently  started running and practicing yoga to help keep my mind focused, whilst learning new technologies and processes throughout my Makers journey and beyond.